Special Weather Statement issued for Coastal Collier County by NWS - NewsBreak

 Special Weather Statement issued for Coastal Collier County by NWS

-Effective: 2021-08-22 09:29:00 EDT Expires: 2021-08-22 15:00:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: These winds can down small tree limbs and branches, and blow around unsecured small objects.
+Effective: 2021-08-29 02:17:00 EDT Expires: 2021-08-29 15:45:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: These winds can down small tree limbs and branches, and blow around unsecured small objects.
 Seek shelter in a safe building until the storm passes.
-This activity was also developing in an environment favorable for the formation of funnel clouds.
-Stay tuned to NOAA weather radio and local media for additional updates and possible warnings.
-Torrential rainfall is also occurring with these storms and may lead to localized flooding.
-Do not drive your vehicle through flooded roadways.
-Persons participating in outdoor activities should seek sturdy shelter until these storms pass.
-Open shelters found in parks, beaches, or golf courses offer no protection from the dangers of lightning.
-Target Area: Coastal Collier County Strong thunderstorms will impact portions of central Collier County through 300 PM EDT At 221 PM EDT, National Weather Service meteorologists were tracking strong thunderstorms capable of producing a funnel cloud along a line extending from 7 miles northeast of Royal Palm Hammock to 8 miles north of Copeland.
-Movement was northwest at 15 mph.
-HAZARD...Funnel clouds and wind gusts up to 50 mph.
+Funnel clouds occasionally touch down and produce tornadoes or waterspouts.
+Move indoors and stay away from windows.
+Target Area: Coastal Collier County A strong thunderstorm will impact portions of west central Collier County through 345 PM EDT At 254 PM EDT, National Weather Service meteorologists were tracking a strong thunderstorm capable of producing a funnel cloud over Naples Park, or near Naples, moving southwest at 5 mph.
+HAZARD...Funnel clouds and winds in excess of 30 mph.
 SOURCE...Radar indicated.
 IMPACT...Funnel clouds occasionally touch down and produce tornadoes or waterspouts.
 Gusty winds could knock down tree limbs and blow around unsecured objects.
-Locations impacted include Golden Gate Estates, Golden Gate, Copeland, West Toll Gate On Alligator Alley, Royal Palm Hammock, Big Cypress National Preserve, South Blocks Golde, Fakahatchee Strand State Preserve, Picayune Strand State Forest, Port Of The Island, Intersection I-75 And Everglades Blvd, Miles City, Jerome and Deep Lake.
-FUNNEL CLOUD...POSSIBLE MAX HAIL SIZE...0.00 IN MAX WIND GUST...50 MPHalerts.weather.gov
+Locations impacted include Naples, Naples Park, Vineyards, Naples Manor, East Naples, North Naples, Lely Resort, Pelican Bay, Lely and Quail Creek Estate.
+FUNNEL CLOUD...POSSIBLE MAX HAIL SIZE...0.00 IN MAX WIND GUST...30 MPHalerts.weather.gov

 Comments / 0